 "Just bow down and worship me, and everything Your eyes can see will be Yours!"

-Surely, Satan had the power to fulfill God's promise; otherwise, he would not have tempted Jesus this way.
+Indeed, Satan had the power to fulfill God's promise; otherwise, he would not have tempted Jesus this way.
 Satan was shamelessly demanding the Son of God to hand over His loyalty to God to him.
-He desired Christ to make him, the devil, His god in return for all the kingdoms of the world (John 12:31).
+He desired Christ to make him, the devil, His god in return for all the world's kingdoms (John 12:31).

 What would have happened if our Lord and Savior had surrendered to Satan, rejecting the work our God had given Him to finish so that through Him, all humanity might have redemption?
 It would have meant no less than the loss for all mankind of the only opportunity and hope for redemption.
 Instead, Jesus, our Lord, surrendered to His Father in heaven through obedience.
 Jesus was determined to bring to fruition the work His Father had commanded Him to do.
 He had purposed in His heart to finish that work.
 Jesus remained faithful to His work and His Father despite Satan's many stumbling blocks.